olegtarasov/conda-export/readme.md

 To circumvent all the above restrictions, I've created `conda-export` which generates a spec with `--from-history` and adds `pip` packages, trying to minimize the number of packages by including only leaves that no other packages depend on.

-## OMG, it uses private pip API!

-Yes, it does.
-Shame on me.